 The Ripple Effect

 The beauty of small steps is that each motion sends out ripples of momentum through our lives.
-We can count on this, despite the fact that we rarely get to perceive what the full impact of our actions are.
-This is what faith is made of – being able to trust that the work we are setting into motion is taking us to a better place than we are now, perhaps better than we can yet perceive.
+We can count on this, despite the fact that we rarely get to see the full impact of our actions.
+This is what faith is made of — being able to trust that the work we set into motion will take us to a better place than we are now, perhaps better than we can yet imagine.

 In Part 2 of this series, I’ll explore how to build the trust needed to act before we feel ready, especially when external circumstances make faith feel challenging.
-For now, what seed are you being called to plant?
+For now, what seed do you feel called to plant?

 Leave a comment